javeedchida/treadsoft/Yawn/README.md

 #Yawn 1.0

-Yawn is a very basic JDBC SQL Client.
+Yawn is a very basic JDBC SQL Client that remembers and organizes all SQL statements that pass through it.

 ***Currently under development***

 ## You Should Know...
 If all you need is another database client, you need much more than this application.
 I recommend you get something more robust like Squirrel SQL instead.
-If you still feel the need to know more, read the section below titled *Typical Use Case For Yawn*.
+If you still want to know more about Yawn, read on.

 ## Features
 ### Summary
 * one command window
-* automatic logging of queries and resultset metadata annotated with target connection string and timestamp
+* automatic logging of queries, results, and more
 * support for multiple connections with click-and-fire capability
 * XML-configurable connections and logging

 ### Details
 * Yawn is intended to be command-window centric.
 You have one and only one command window.
-Any and every command you enter there will be stored (logged) with a timestamp and its target connection string.
-So you don't have to worry about having to save your SQL to a file for later reference.
-Log file names are timestamped with a sort-friendly naming convention.
+* Every SQL statement you run will be remembered in a **run** subfolder for the selected database.
+So you don't have to worry about having to remember to save any of your SQL for later reference.
+Every run subfolder has the following files written to it for each run.
+  - run.sql containing the SQL statement that was run
+  - output.csv containing the result set in an Excel-friendly format
+  - run.log containing the result set metadata if the statement ran successfully, else the error message
+* Run subfolders are created under a folder representing the database against which the statement was executed.
+* Run folders are given timestamped names, making them sort-friendly.
 * You manage your configuration for various connections in a yawn-connections.xml file.
-To run your SQL on a specific database, just make sure it is configured, then click the radio button for your target database before you click Go.
+* To run your SQL statement on a specific database configured in yawn-connections.xml, click the radio button for the target database before you click Go.
 * Be careful if you find yourself yawning when you use yawn.
 It is very easy to inadvertently run unintended SQL.
 On the bright side, the auto-logging becomes useful if you do enter SQL hell - that way you can figure out what command you ran, when you ran it, and what database you ran it against.

 ### Typical Use Case For Yawn